pactflow/docs.pactflow.io/website/docs/docs/on-premises/scim.md

 This sets the base log level for the SCIM API container.

-**WARNING: Setting the log level to `DEBUG` will cause all HTTP interactions between the SCIM API and Pactflow to be be logged, which will include the API tokens in clear text.** To disable logging of the HTTP interactions, set `LOGGING_LEVEL_ORG_APACHE_HC_CLIENT5_HTTP_WIRE` to `INFO` or greater.
+**WARNING: Setting the log level to `DEBUG` will cause all HTTP interactions between the SCIM API and PactFlow to be be logged, which will include the API tokens in clear text.** To disable logging of the HTTP interactions, set `LOGGING_LEVEL_ORG_APACHE_HC_CLIENT5_HTTP_WIRE` to `INFO` or greater.